Skip to content

 What You Should Do Now

-If you already have an estimate with HEAR
+If you already have a HEAR project we've submitted

 If you're on the Western Slope or outside the Front Range

-HEAR funding may still be available in your region.
-Check with the state portal for current availability.
+HEAR funding is still available in Region 2 (all Colorado counties outside the Front Range).
+The program dashboard updates Mondays, Wednesdays, and Fridays.
+Start at the state portal and find a participating contractor in your area.
 UniColorado primarily serves the Front Range and cannot take HEAR projects in regions we don't serve.

 Colorado's most experienced heat pump installer